legumeinfo/pandagma/README.md

 * Cluster (mcl)
 * Add back the genes that were excluded to this point
 * Add "extra" annotation sets by homology
+* Generate a tabular form of the pangenes
 * Identify a representative sequence for each pangene
 * Calculate consensus order of the pangenes, based on whole-chromosome multiple alignments of ordered panIDs
 * Calculate and report statistics